ghga-de/epic-docs/76-lynx-boreal/technical_specification.md

 - Make sure only Data Stewards can create, close, or reopen contexts
 - Users can only see upload contexts that they have a valid claim for
 - Data Stewards can see all upload contexts
-- Claims are revoked when upload context is closed
+- Claims are *not* revoked when upload context is closed
 - Work packages are revoked/invalidated when upload context is closed
 - Users cannot create work packages for closed contexts
 - UCS rejects http requests for closed contexts even with a valid WOT
+  - Exception being to re-open the context
 - UCS rejects requests for locked contexts, except to move state to `OPEN` or `CLOSED`

 ### Loose Ends/Ideas for Future Enhancements
-- Can we leverage `WorkType` to provide more fine-grained/nested action control via WOTs?
+- Can we leverage `WorkType` to provide fine-grained/nested action control via WOTs?
 - Maybe the UOS could preemptively generate `UploadContext`s if it can associate them with studies?
   - Is there a way the ARS could facilitate the first part of the upload process?
 - What tool does the Data Steward use to access the UOS?
 - In what cases would we *delete* an `UploadContext` aside from fixing some mistake?
-- Is it sufficient for the WPS/CRS to invalidate WorkPackages/Claims when they see via Kafka that an `UploadContext` is `CLOSED`?
-Or does the UOS need to make explicit calls?
-- Do we want to be able to handle the rare case where we need to grant upload access to another user after the upload context has already been created?
+- When should the WPS invalidate WorkPackages for a context?

 ## Diagrams